This image depicts predictive analytics in BPO

 This is already possible, and many industry analysts believe that the future of customer experience will focus on knowing exactly what each customer wants and when they want it.

 Predictive analytics offers more to customers than just recommendations or offers.
 It can help to protect customers from fraud by identifying unusual transactions or scanning network traffic and identifying a potential data breach.
-Throughout the entire relationship between a customer and brand, there is an opportunity for predictive analytics to create a closer bond.
+Throughout the entire relationship between a customer and a brand, there is an opportunity for predictive analytics to create a closer bond.

 Personalization